poseidon/typhoon/README.md

 ## Status

-Purenetes is [dghubble](https://twitter.com/dghubble)'s personal Kubernetes distribution.
+Typhoon is [dghubble](https://twitter.com/dghubble)'s personal Kubernetes distribution.
 It powers his cloud and colocation clusters.
 While functional, it is not yet suited for the public.

 ## Features